 Many left realist strategies in combating crime have been adopted into government policies, particularly under the New Labour government.
 Kinsey, Lea and Young propose one method of tackling crime is increasing rapport between the police force and the community.
 90% of known crimes are reported by the public, yet when people distrust or dislike the police they are unlikely to cooperate; instead, the police revert to military policing (e.g. random stop and searches) which can result in a loss of support within communities, particularly ethnic minorities.

-Recently in America there have been many accounts of police brutality, for example, the tragic shooting of 12 year old Tamir Rice in 2014 which led to many protests throughout the country.
+In America, there have been many accounts of police brutality.
+For example, the tragic shooting of 12-year-old Tamir Rice in 2014 that led to many protests throughout the country.
 Events such as this have led to a distrust and contempt towards the American police force.

 Kinsey, Lea and Young argue that police should be made accountable for 'beat patrols' as this only causes more conflict.
 Instead, they ought to improve their relationship with the community.
 They also suggest the use of a multi-agency approach which will provide individuals with many services such as housing, schools and victim support centres.

 The Nottingham police department now use an online rating system to help evaluate the behaviour conducted by the police in an attempt to bring them closer to the community.
 This is an example of how left realist ideas have been used to improve the fight against crime.